gogoikuo/dripcast/README.md

 Repositories
 ------------

-* alpha
-  is the initial alpha release.
+* alpha is the initial alpha release.

-We will create another repository, in a near future.

-* beta
-  is the second release, for proof of concept.
+* beta is the second release, for proof of concept (will be available, in a near future)

 Last updated
 ------------